-1. Plug the network cable into the network jack (1) on the computer.

-- 2. Plug the other end of the network cable into a network wall jack (2) or router. - NOTE: If the network cable contains noise suppression circuitry (3), which prevents interference from TV and radio reception, orient the circuitry end of the cable toward the computer.
+- 1. Plug the network cable into the network jack (1) on the computer. - 2.
+Plug the other end of the network cable into a network wall jack (2) or router.

 Sharing data and drives and accessing software

 When your computer is part of a network, you are not limited to using only the information that is stored in your computer.
 Computers connected to the network can exchange software and data with each other.